EnvisionIot/developer_bootcamp/5_Application_Development/Java_tutorial/creating_web_project.md

    ![](media/download_dependencies.png)

-8. When the dependencies are all downloaded, a Java Springboot web application project is created.
+8. When the dependencies are all downloaded, a Java Springboot web application project will be created.

    ![](media/created_project.png)

-## Adding Maven dependency of EnOS SDK
+## Step 2: Adding EnOS SDK Maven Dependency

-After the project is created, we need to add Maven dependency of EnOS Java Core SDK, which is required for invoking EnOS APIs.
+After the project is created, we need to add the Maven dependency for EnOS Java Core SDK, which is required for invoking EnOS APIs.

 1. From the left navigation bar of the project space, double click the `pom.xml` file to open it.